Bob Mould | District Line

 And as they say, all work and no play...Many may recognize Bob Mould as one of the two DJs and hosts behind the wildly successful Blowoff parties.
 The other is electronic maestro Richard Morel (who also tours in The Bob Mould Band).

-Note: For this project, Penetration is handled only LGBTQ media.
+Note: For this project, Popular Publicity is handling only LGBTQ media.

 NEWS: Bob Mould to Publish His Autobiography.
 Full press release here.